NickshihU7/Tutorials/README.md

 	`root@icst5050:/home/espuser$`

 	You can use `ls` command to see what's in there.
+	And you'll find all of your files in `/home/espuser/user`

 2. Set up the environment variables with Docker.